Our Plus500 review recommended the CFDs Provider to intermediate forex traders based on their:

 – Plethora of financial products available for traders

 Is Plus500 Recommended For Low Fee Forex Trading?

 Unlike most other forex brokers, our Plus500 review found they don’t charge dealing commissions when trading CFDs.
 They are a spread only provider.
 There are only two other fees charged by Plus500:

 Positions that remain open after a certain hour will receive a funding premium.
 These hours are shown within the forex platform.
 The premium charged can be up to three times higher then a regular overnight trade is a position is held over the weekend.

 Up to $10USD will be charged for a dormant account when no trades are made through the forex trading platform.
 This offsets costs incurred by the forex broker.

-A comparison done on the 2nd of May 2018 found that Plus 500 had some of the lowest spreads which is even more impressive based on their ‘no commission policies’ As the above table highlights, their AUD/USD spread started from 2 pips.
-While other forex brokers started from lower pips, the key is the long term spread performance which our plus500 review found they featured strongly within.
+A comparison done on the 25th of July 2018 found that Plus 500 had some of the lowest spreads which is even more impressive based on their ‘no commission policies’ As the above table highlights, their AUD/USD spread started from 2 pips.
+While other forex brokers started from lower pips, the key is the long term spread performance which our review of plus500 found they featured strongly within.

 A wider spread may be placed on guaranteed stop loss trades, but this puts an absolute limit on ‘downside risk’.
 Even when forex trading in turbulent markets a position will be closed at the exact price specified.
 This means slippage can’t occur making it ideal for risk adverse or new forex traders.